AusDTO/gov-au-content-guide/_entries/2016-05-04-weights-and-measures.md

 > 6 cm, 6 kg, 6 kJ, 6 km/h and 6 kW.

 Abbreviate in headings, tables and graphics, with or without a number.
-Use the percentage sign with a number eg 3% otherwise use per cent not percent.
+Use the percentage sign with a number, eg 3%, otherwise use per cent not percent.